Hans Mulder: Journeyman years

 On 8 September 2014, he signed for Indian club Delhi Dynamos FC, where he joined a team which included Italian star Alessandro Del Piero.
 He made his debut for the club on 14 October 2014 in a match against FC Pune City where he played the full 90 minutes.
 Mulder signed a six-month contract with Danish Superliga club FC Nordsjælland in January 2015.
 They had signed him on a free transfer after his contract with Delhi Dynamos expired.
 He returned to Delhi Dynamos for his second season in the Indian Super League afterwards, making it to the semi-finals under player-coach Roberto Carlos.
 On 9 March 2016, he signed for the remainder of the 2015–16 season with Spanish Segunda División B club Cacereño.
 For the 2016 season of the Indian Super League, Mulder returned to play for Chennaiyin FC.
 In the beginning of 2017, Mulder moved to CD Eldense in the Segunda División B. On 3 April, the club withdrew the already virtually relegated team from the competition after an embarrassing 12–0 defeat to FC Barcelona B. The club turned around on the decision the following day, but at that point complaints of match fixing at Eldense had already been made, and as a result Mulder left the club.

 Return to RKC Waalwijk

 In August 2017, Mulder reported to Mark Luijpers, the assistant coach of VVV-Venlo with whom he previously worked at Delhi Dynamos, for a trial period with the Eredivisie side.
 On 3 October, Mulder signed a one-year contract with RKC Waalwijk.
 In 2019, he reached promotion to the Eredivisie with RKC after promotion play-offs.
 Mulder subsequently signed a one-year contract extension with the club.

+VV Unicum

+On 4 April 2023, Mulder agreed to join VV Unicum for the 2023–24 season.